 Increased Heart Rate and Blood Pressure

-There are many ways that Another of cocaine’s unwanted effects is that it can constrict the blood vessels, which can reduce the supply of blood to the body.
-This can lead to complications such as reduced oxygen supply to parts of the body as well as the cardiovascular problems described above.can help someone get help for their excessive drinking.
-Some of these ways include:
+The drug can constrict the blood vessels, which can reduce the supply of blood to the body.
+This can lead to complications such as reduced oxygen supply to parts of the body as well as the cardiovascular problems described above.

 Increased Body Temperature

 Cocaine can also increase body temperature (hyperthermia).
-In normal cases, this may not present a problem, but it can be dangerous when a person is engaging in physical activity or is in a hot environment.
+This can be extremely dangerous when a person engages in physical activity or is in a hot environment.
+People experiencing hyperthermia are at risk of dehydration and losing consciousness because the body becomes so overwhelmed with heat.

 Cocaine abuse also has long-term side effects.
 Some of the effects of long-term use of cocaine include: